Kukks/ng1-todo-example/README.md

 >Tooling is based on https://github.com/AngularClass/NG6-starter with some small modifications to support SCSS and updated angular libs

-## Testing Setup
-All test are written in ES6 too because why not!
-We use JSPM to take care of all the logistics of getting those files run in browsers just like our client files.
-Our setup is:

-* Karma
-* JSPM + Babel
-* Mocha
-* Chai

-To run test just `npm test` or `karma start`.
-Read more about testing [below](#testing)

 # Getting Started
 ## Dependencies
 What you need to run this app: